aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ```

 ### Test S3 access via VPC endpoints
-To verify the access to the Amazon S3 buckets from the Studio, run the following commands in the Studio terminal:
+After you configured and attached the permission polices, verify the access to the Amazon S3 buckets from the Studio.
+Run the following commands in the Studio terminal:

 1. List all S3 buckets in your AWS account:
 ```sh